 - 4.1 The revised accounting standard IFRS16 relates to the treatment of assets that are used under lease arrangements.
-The CIPFA/LASAAC Code Board has determined that the Code of Practice on Local Authority Accounting will adopt the principles of IFRS 16 Leases, for the first time from 2022/23.
-Previously there had been an expectation that this accounting standard would apply from 2021/22, but this has been deferred. - 4.2 IFRS 16 will replace the existing leasing standard, IAS 17, and will introduce significant changes to the way the Council accounts for leases from 1 April 2022.
-The most significant changes will be in respect of lessee accounting (where a body leases property or equipment
+The CIPFA/LASAAC Code Board has determined that the Code of Practice on Local Authority Accounting will adopt the principles of IFRS 16 Leases, for the first time from 2022/23. - 4.2 IFRS 16 will replace the existing leasing standard, IAS 17, and will introduce significant changes to the way the Council accounts for leases from 1 April 2022.
+The most significant changes will be in respect of lessee accounting (where a body leases property or equipment from another entity).
+The existing distinction between operating and finance leases will be removed and instead, the new standard will require a right of use asset and an associated lease liability to be recognised on the lessee's Balance Sheet.

-- from another entity).
-The existing distinction between operating and finance leases will be removed and instead, the new standard will require a right of use asset and an associated lease liability to be recognised on the lessee's Balance Sheet. - 4.3 In order to meet the requirements of IFRS 16, work has already been undertaken to identify and assess all lease arrangements in place within the Council.
-The information gathered is will be reviewed and updated during the 2021 in preparation for the revised adoption date of 1 April 2022.
+4.3 In order to meet the requirements of IFRS 16, work has already been undertaken to identify and assess all lease arrangements in place within the Council.
+The information gathered is being reviewed and refreshed during March 2022 in preparation for the revised adoption date of 1 April 2022.